 Ideologies can create realities.
 But true self-love means loving all of ourselves, inside and out, including the less shiny bits.
-You do NOT truly accept your body if you cannot accept that your colon stores feces.
+We do not truly accept our body if we cannot accept that the colon stores feces.

 And to me, a lot of these blogs and articles and ads have a terrifying lack of a sense of humor.
 Our body and its processes are fun and funny!
-Our symbionts are delightful and interesting and heck if you can’t see humor in poop then you really can’t see humor anywhere.
+Our symbionts are delightful and interesting and heck if we can’t see humor in poop then we really can’t see humor anywhere.

-There is no battle between good and evil being fought in your colon, but there jut may be a marketing battle preying upon our ancient brains.
+There is no battle between good and evil being fought in your colon, but there just may be a marketing battle preying upon our ancient brains.

 Some marketers claim that their cleanse will help you lose weight–even as much as 10 pounds overnight!
 But the best weight loss you might ever achieve is losing the weight of eons of shame over having a fabulous dirty body…and losing the fear of the symbiotic flora and fauna you live with.